rcjj98/tp/docs/UserGuide.md

 * `DATE` and `TIME` refers to the due date and time of the task.
 * Duplicate tasks **cannot** be added.
 Tasks are considered to be duplicates if they share the **same header (case-insensitive) AND date AND time**. <br>
 e.g. `add [t] h/Update interview list d/2021-06-25 t/17:30 i/Update half of the interview list` and `add [t] h/Update interview list d/2021-06-25 t/17:30 i/Update the entire interview list` are adding duplicate interviews.
 * If the `HEADER` input contain empty spaces, it will be trimmed and each header will be considered as a duplicate even if their header differ in the amount of empty spaces.
-Let `(space)` denote an empty space ` `. <br>
+Let `(space)` denote an empty space. <br>
 e.g. `Update(space)interview(space)list` and `Update(space)(space)interview(space)list` are duplicate headers. <br>
 e.g. `Update(space)interview(space)list` and `Updateinterviewlist` are NOT duplicate headers as `Updateinterviewlist` does not have any empty spaces.